dexterklui/notes/Computer/WebDev/css.md

 #### Grid items

+- `grid-row-start`: start from nth border
+  - Integer (1-based / -1-based from the right): until nth border.
+Default is
+    value of `grid-row-end` - 1.
+  - `span 2` to span two rows.
+- `grid-row-end`:
+  - Integer: until nth border.
+Default is value of `grid-row-start` + 1.
+You can have starting border on the right and ending border on the left
+  - `span 2` to span two rows.
+- `grid-column-start`: similar as above
+- `grid-column-end`: similar as above
+- `grid-column: 2 / 4`: shorthand for `grid-column-start` and `grid-colun-end`
+- `grid-row`: similar as above
-- `grid-area` specifies the area occupied.
+- `grid-area: 1 / 1 / 3 / 6` specifies the area occupied.
 Shorthand property for
-  - `grid-row-start`: start from nth border (1-based / -1-based)
-  - `grid-column-start`: start from nth border
-  - `grid-row-end`: until nth border
-  - `grid-column-end`: until nth border
-  - You can have starting border on the right and ending border on the left
+  `grid-row-start`, `grid-column-start`, `grid-row-end`, `grid-column-end`.
+  - You can overlap grid areas.
+- `order`: works like order in flexbox

 #### Grid auto flow